WEEK 29 - HERE, AT THE END OF ALL THINGS - 04.14. 2019

 Scott and I met on Tuesday to pick up the conversation, and we theorized how in-game space and out-of-game space are distinct yet permeable.
 The two influence, inform, and bleed into each other.
 I wonder now if animation can serve as the connective tissue between them.

 The only consistent choice I’ve made this semester is the choice to continue changing my mind about what I want my research to look like.
 Each time I pick up a new thread, I feel palpable relief that now I’ve found how I will devote the rest of my time in this program.
 Having said that, now I really, really do think that now I’ve found how I will devote the rest of my time in this program.
 I have to remind myself that my purpose here is to learn the theories and tools to answer one particular question.
 That answer won’t—and isn’t expected to—save the world…the real world, anyway.
 Who knows?
-Perhaps it will save the next persistent fantasy universe my fellow TTRPG players and I co-design in our next campaign.
+Perhaps it will save the next persistent fantasy universe my fellow TTRPG players and I co-create in our next campaign.

-I am relieved I decided to pare down my five-week animation to an essential element because, boy howdy, the deadline fast approaches.
+I am relieved I decided to distill down my five-week animation to its essential form because, boy howdy, the deadline fast approaches.
 Fortunately, I completed the roughs for the final sequence.
 I could be naive, but animating a frog hopping up a hill seemed more nuanced and complicated than animating a cloud of teleportation residue.
 The timing is imbalanced, and I should push the form by implementing more squash-and-stretch.
 Again, though, I felt the need to keep moving forward.
 My Spring Break doesn’t align with my wife’s, so I will be staying here for the school holiday.
 That’s all well and good, though, because I plan to camp out at ACCAD until Unfettered shines.

 It’s been tough stringing two good days together this week.
 Personal, professional, and academic stressors have left me spent.
 I’m ending the week in need of a win—and, no, stumbling upon that legendary item I’ve been dying to find in Assassin’s Creed: Odyssey doesn’t count.